Quasimorphisms on nonorientable surface diffeomorphism groups: Introduction

 \section{Introduction}

-Let $N=N_{g,n}$ be a connected finite type nonorientable surface of genus $g$ with $n$ punctures and $S=S_{g,n}$ be a connected finite type orientable surface of genus $g$ with $n$ punctures.
-We will abbreviate $N_{g,0}$ as $N_{g}$ (we use the same notation for orientable surfaces).
-If we are not interested in whether a given surface is orientable or not, we write $F$ for the surface.
-For a closed smooth manifold $M$, let ${\rm Diff}(M)$ denote the group of diffeomorphisms on $M$.
-The subgroup of ${\rm Diff}(M)$ consisting of diffeomorphisms which are isotopic to the identity is denoted by ${\rm Diff}_0(M)$.

 Geometric group theory studies infinite groups from a geometric point of view.
-The main subject of geometric group theory has been finitely generated groups, but recently there has been progress in what can be called the geometric group theory of diffeomorphism groups.
-In \cite{Bowden--Hensel--Webb21}, Bowden, Hensel, and Webb introduced a new curve graph $C^{\dagger}(S)$ (called the fine curve graph in \cite{BHMMW21}) in order to study the diffeomorphism group $\mathrm{Diff}_0(S)$ on a surface $S$.
-They proved that the graph $C^{\dagger}(S)$ is Gromov hyperbolic and the action of the group $\mathrm{Diff}_0(S)$ on $C^{\dagger}(S)$ satisfies the condition of Bestvina--Fujiwara.
-As a consequece, $\mathrm{Diff}_0(S_g)$ admits infinitely many nontrivial quasimorphisms for every closed surface $S_g$ of genus $g\geq 1$.
-In this paper, we extend the result of Bowdenn--Hensel--Webb to nonorientable surfaces.
+It has mainly focused on finite generated groups, but recently its method has also been applied to the study of diffeomorphism groups.

+Let $\mathrm{Diff}_0(S)$ denote the group of diffeomorphisms on a closed orientable surface $S$ which are isotopic to the identity.
+In \cite{Bowden--Hensel--Webb22}, Bowden, Hensel, and Webb introduced the \textit{fine curve graph} $C^{\dagger}(S)$ of $S$ and proved that the graph $C^{\dagger}(S)$ is Gromov hyperbolic and the action of the group $\mathrm{Diff}_0(S)$ on $C^{\dagger}(S)$ satisfies the condition of Bestvina--Fujiwara \cite{Bestvina--Fujiwara07} (see Proposition \ref{prop:BF}).
+As a consequence, the group $\mathrm{Diff}_0(S_g)$ admits infinitely many nontrivial quasimorphisms for every closed orientable surface $S_g$ of genus $g\geq 1$.

+In this paper, we extend the result of Bowden, Hensel and Webb to every closed nonorientable surface $N_{g}$ of genus $g \geq 3$.